Skip to main content

 What Drives the Push for Global Harmonization?

 The movement toward international harmonization, championed by bodies like the Council of Europe and PIC/S, stems from a different philosophical premise.
-It is based on the recognition that is a universal good that should not differ based on geography.
+It is based on the recognition that patient safety is a universal good that should not differ based on geography.

 While compounded products may not be major items of international commerce, the mobility of people and the shared body of medical knowledge create a compelling argument for consistent quality standards.
 The European approach seeks to elevate the baseline for all pharmacies preparing medicines, filling the quality assurance gap that can exist between small-scale pharmacy preparations and industrial manufacturing.